Baptism: A sign of repentanceIntroduction

 iv] Immerse in teaching.
 To immerse in the "Name of the Father, the Son and the Holy Spirit" is to saturate a person with a knowledge of the Trinitarian God, Matt.28:19.

-Those who hold to believers' baptism say that only a believer can be properly baptised, i.e. a person who has reached adulthood and has given their life to Jesus.
+Those who hold to believers' baptism say that only a believer can be properly baptized, i.e., a person who has reached adulthood and has given their life to Jesus.
 Those who hold to family baptism say that God works in families such that the children of a Christian home are "blessed".
-These children are therefore baptised as an act of faith in anticipation (hope) of their personal acceptance of Jesus.
+These children are therefore baptized as an act of faith in anticipation (hope) of their personal acceptance of Jesus.

 1. Water baptism is a sign or symbol of repentance and its consequence (forgiveness of sins).